lukewp/cv/index.md

 <!-- lukewp.github.io
 # LUKE PETERSON

-### SUMMARY-->
+### SUMMARY
 > *Luke leads teams into new territory and builds durable organizations: innovating, developing workable strategy, building and managing through execution, and establishing resilience.*

 > *Luke’s key professional strengths are his thoughtful leadership, attention to detail, consultative approach, and ability to solve complex problems.
 He adapts his approach to fit the need; he designs strategies and systems, and assembles teams to tackle complex challenges; he brokers new engagements through identification of new markets for tools and services; he harnesses emerging technology to transform reactive organizations into nimble, pro-active positions while managing risk.*

-> *Luke’s expertise ranges from organizational design and coaching, to social science and strategic communications, to hard technical skills like geospatial database architecture and AI/machine learning.*
+> *Luke’s expertise ranges from organizational design and coaching, to social science and strategic communications, to hard technical skills like geospatial database architecture and AI/machine learning.* -->

 ## PROFESSIONAL EXPERIENCE
 - <a id="a1">[U.S. DEPARTMENT OF STATE – Deputy Assistant Secretary, Global Public Affairs – 5/2019-Present ](#f1)</a>